pyOpenSci/handbook/governance/executive-council.md

      that impact the chair position or budget oversight responsibilities.

 4. **Welcome and integration**:
-   - Introduce the new member to the Council during a meeting and through a Slack announcement.
-Highlight their expertise and how it complements the team’s needs.
+   - Introduce the new member to the Executive Council during a meeting and to the pyOpenSci community through Slack announcement.
+Highlight the the new member's expertise and how it complements the community and Executive Council’s needs.

 ## Offboarding an Executive Council member

 When a member leaves the Executive Council, the following steps should be taken to ensure a smooth transition:

-* **Remove Access**
+* **Remove Access**:
    - Remove the departing member from the pyOpenSci Executive Council shared Google Drive to ensure that sensitive information remains secure.
    - Remove the member from the Executive Council Slack channel.